-- Incentivize production of housing within ten-minute walking distance of commuter rail. - To enable the development of village centers, modify zoning to enable mixed-use townhouse-level multifamily in commercial neighborhood (CN) zones. - Identify locations and incentive strategies to create more senior housing. - Explore the possibility of encouraging one additional level of housing density around the village centers, if there is more desire to create housing supply. - Leverage State resources (such as Housing Development Incentive Program) to increase the production of market rate multifamily housing. - Create a mid-level density pilot program or zoning district to assess the feasibility and demand for new residential types that are right-sized for Haverhill's changing demographic. - Work with city departments to address the need for increased infrastructure, including schools, water, sewers, health, and safety.
+Goals Actions to advance the goals • Incentivize production of housing within ten-minute Supply: Increase the amount of housing walking distance of commuter rail. to encourage walkability and embed civ-• To enable the development of village centers, modify zoning to enable mixed-use townhouse-level multifamily ic and commercial activity within neighin commercial neighborhood (CN) zones. borhoods across the city. • Identify locations and incentive strategies to create more senior housing. • Explore the possibility of encouraging one additional level of housing density around the village centers, if there is more desire to create housing supply. • Leverage State resources (such as Housing Development Incentive Program) to increase the production of market rate multifamily housing. · Create a mid-level density pilot program or zoning district to assess the feasibility and demand for new residential types that are right-sized for Haverhill's changing demographic. · Work with city departments to address the need for increased infrastructure, including schools, water, sewers, health, and safety.